-If the corporation held a residual interest in a real estate mortgage investment conduit (REMIC), it will report on the statement your share of REMIC taxable income (net loss) that you report on Schedule E (Form 1040 or 1040-SR), line 38, column (d).
-The statement will also report your share of any "excess inclusion" that you report on Schedule E (Form 1040 or 1040-SR), line 38, column (c), and your share of section 212 expenses that you report on Schedule E (Form 1040 or 1040-SR), line 38, column (e).
+If the corporation held a residual interest in a real estate mortgage investment conduit (REMIC), it will report on the statement your share of REMIC taxable income (net loss) that you report on Schedule E (Form 1040), line 38, column (d).
+The statement will also report your share of any "excess inclusion" that you report on Schedule E (Form 1040), line 38, column (c), and your share of section 212 expenses that you report on Schedule E (Form 1040), line 38, column (e).